Methodology

 Frequently asked questions

-Why do you publish ranges instead of single percentages?
+Why do you publish ranges and qualitative claims instead of single percentages?

 Per-business variance is high.
-A roofer in Phoenix and an HVAC contractor in Boston do not see the same conversion lift from the same change in response time.
-Single point estimates would imply a precision we do not have.
-Ranges (e.g., "32-42% conversion post-deploy") reflect the actual distribution we measure across our customer cohort.
+A roofer in Phoenix and an HVAC contractor in Boston do not see the same lift from the same change in response time.
+Single point estimates would imply a precision nobody has.
+Where we cite a hard number we attribute it to a named public study; otherwise we keep claims qualitative ("more booked jobs," "faster than manual") rather than invent a figure.

-What counts as "response time" in NZ Leads data?
+What counts as "response time" at NZ Leads?

 Response time is measured from the moment we receive an inbound lead webhook (from Thumbtack, Yelp, Facebook, Google LSA, Angi, Nextdoor, Instagram, etc.) to the moment our system sends the first AI-generated reply.
 It does not include the time the lead sat in the originating platform before being delivered to us, which we cannot observe.